-LED Condition DEFINITION Steady green.
+LED condition Definition Steady green.
 System okay.
 The power source, wire feeder and module are communicating normally.
 Blinking green.
 Occurs during a reset and indicates the power source is identifying each component in the system.
 This is normal for the first 60 seconds after power-up, or if the system configuration is changed during operation.
 Alternating green and red.
 Non-recoverable system fault.
 If the power source, wire feeder or modules status LED are flashing any combination of red and green, errors are present in the system.
 Read the error code before the machine is turned off.

-- Note: During normal power-up, the LED will flash green up to 60 seconds as the equipment performs self tests. - 6.
-SENSE LEAD OUTPUT Provides connection point for remote electrode and work sense leads. - Note: The electrode sense (67) lead in the Sense Lead Output connector may not be available when the Advanced Module is connected to certain S350 CE models.
+Note: The electrode sense (67) lead in the Sense Lead Output connector may not be available when the Advanced Module is connected to certain S350 CE models.

 - 7. WORK Connects to workpiece, regardless of process. - 8.
-GMAW ELECTRODE Connects to feeder for GMAW welding, regardless of process. - GTAW/SMAW ELECTRODE Connected internally to GMAW ELECTRODE, but also provides high frequency capability for TIG starting, provides solenoid controlled gas pass through. - 10.
-POWER SOURCE MOUNTING FEET Provides a quick and reliable union between the module and a cooler or cart. - 12-PIN REMOTE CONNECTOR Connects to foot amptrols, hand amptrols and remote control kits if UI is not present on the power source.
+GMAW ELECTRODE Connects to feeder for GMAW welding, regardless of process. - 9.
+GTAW/SMAW ELECTRODE Connected internally to GMAW ELECTRODE, but also provides high frequency capability for TIG starting, provides solenoid controlled gas pass through. - 10.
+POWER SOURCE MOUNTING FEET Provides a quick and reliable union between the module and a cooler or cart.